MystenLabs/seal/UsingSeal.md

 ```

 > [!TIP]
-> You can call `dryRunTransactionBlock` directly to debug you transaction.
+> You can call `dryRunTransactionBlock` directly with your transaction to debug it.

 The `SealClient` caches keys retrieved from Seal key servers to optimize performance during subsequent decryptions, especially when the same id is used across multiple encryptions.